DecentGrad/hiring-assignment/product-designer.md

 3. **Edge Cases:**
    - Address potential scenarios such as:
      - Missing invoices for a transaction.
-     - Multiple invoices for a single transaction.
      - Mismatched amounts or dates.
    - Provide a seamless way for users to **manually match** or resolve discrepancies.